vmstio/docs/content/about/tos.md

 ### What is our data retention policy?

-We do not automatically delete data uploaded by our instance users on any regular basis, however you may individually [schedule regular deletions](https://vmst.io/statuses_cleanup) of your previous posts.
+We do not automatically delete data uploaded by our server users on any regular basis, however you may individually [schedule regular deletions](https://vmst.io/statuses_cleanup) of your previous posts.

 In order to minimize the growth of our database, we periodically purge remote user posts older than 90 days which has been received through federation (either directly or via relay) but have not been interacted with by a local user during that time.
 We also periodically purge media store data (images, videos, etc) from remote user posts that are older than 7 days, but this data may be retrieved on demand by our systems if requested again after this time period.